int08h/blog/content/post/ode-to-a-vyukov-queue.md

 (compare to the familiar [M&S queue](https://www.cs.rochester.edu/research/synchronization/pseudocode/queues.html)
 which has loops and needs at least two compare-and-swaps to enqueue a node[^6]).
-Developers can lean on prior experience with linked lists to quickly grasp basics and save cognitive heavy-lifting for understand how the (uncomplicated) atomic operations work.
+Developers can lean on prior experience with linked lists to quickly grasp basics and save cognitive heavy-lifting for understand how the atomic operations and corresponding memory orderings work.
-Such simplicity also makes it feasible to inspect compiler output for correctness, something that is necessary from time-to-time.

 [^6]: I fully acknowledge that the M&S queue addresses the more challenging MPMC case.
 I highlight due to it being frequently encountered as an exemplar of concurrent queues in general.